toxinyx/toxinyxcom/README.en.md

 The first parameter is the level standard for the heatmap (graded based on the word count of the articles), with the default value being `"1000,5000,10000"`.

-#### tagRoulette
+#### tagRoulette (Experimental Feature in v0.12.0+)

 ```yaml
 {{< tagRoulette tags="?" icon="?" >}}
 ```

-**tagRoulette** is an interactive element that provides a random tag display feature.
+tagRoulette is an interactive element that provides a random tag display feature.
 When the button is clicked, a tag is randomly selected and displayed from a predefined pool of tags.

-**tags**: Optional parameter specifying the tag pool.
+- tags: Optional parameter specifying the tag pool.
 Multiple tags should be separated by English commas (,).
 If not provided, a few example tags will be used by default.
 Example: `tags="memory decline, loss of expression, increased laziness, numbness, so sleepy"`

-**icon**: Optional parameter to customize the trigger button's icon.
-  **Default**: 🕹️ (game controller emoji)
-  Can be replaced with any emoji or text, such as 🎲, 🎯, 🔄, etc.
+- icon: Optional parameter to customize the trigger button's icon.
+Default: 🕹️ (game controller emoji), can be replaced with any emoji or text, such as 🎲, 🎯, 🔄, etc.
 </details>

 <details>